Prompts

 Task Prompts

-For conversational prompts, Plandex will reply with just a single response and won't automatically continue.
+Plandex will reply with just a single response, won't create or update any files, and won't automatically continue.

 Stopping and Continuing